rrwick/Bacsort/README.md

 GCF_000800725   Edwardsiella anguillarum
 ```

-You will have to refer back to the `cluster_accessions` file to see exactly which assemblies are in a particular cluster and need to be renamed.
+You will have to refer back to the `cluster_accessions` file (made back in step 2) to see exactly which assemblies are in a particular cluster and need to be renamed.
+You can make your own `species_definitions` file from scratch, or you can add to the [one in this repo](species_definitions) which has my redefinitions for Enterobacterales and Moraxellaceae.

 You can then run `find_species_clades.py` again to generate a new tree with your updated definitions.
-This process can be repeated (fix labels, make tree, fix labels, make tree, etc) until you have no more changes to make.
+This process can be repeated (fix labels, make tree, fix labels, make tree, etc.) until you have no more changes to make.

 Here is the _Edwardsiella_ tree after curation, now with all consistent species:
 <p align="center"><img src="images/Edwardsiella_after.png" alt="Edwardsiella after" width="80%"></p>